ghostuser-bug/Email-Blaster/README.md

 ## ⚠ Important Notes
 - If you're using **Gmail**, enable [App Passwords](https://myaccount.google.com/apppasswords) instead of using your real password.
 - Ensure your email provider allows SMTP access.
-- Don't share your credentials in public repositories!
+- Ensure 2 Factor Authentication is enable in your email account!

 ---